dsellers1/home-assistant/concepts.md

   {% if is_state_attr('light.living_room_lights', 'brightness', 254) %}
     Lights are at full brightness.
   {% else %}
-    Lights are not a full brightness.
+    Lights are not at full brightness.
   {% endif %}
 ```